India, Russia seal $6.9b missile system deal

 Mr Putin and Indian Prime Minister Narendra Modi sealed the contract during their talks yesterday.

-But the deal risks US sanctions under a federal law called Countering America's Adversaries Through Sanctions Act (Caatsa), which was used to impose sanctions on Iran, North Korea, and Russia.
+But the deal means India risks facing US sanctions under a federal law called Countering America's Adversaries Through Sanctions Act (Caatsa), which was used to impose sanctions on Iran, North Korea and Russia.

 The US has warned that countries buying Russian military hardware could face sanctions.
 Ahead of the talks in India, Washington had warned New Delhi that the missile system deal was a "focus area for the implementation of Caatsa''.

-Mr Modi, who has fostered closer ties with the US, yesterday underlined the importance of India's ties with Russia.
+Mr Modi, who has fostered closer ties with the United States, yesterday underlined the importance of India's ties with Russia.

 "India gives top priority to its relations with Russia.
 In this rapidly changing world, our relations have become more relevant," said Mr Modi in an address to the media with Mr Putin.